mongodb/mongodb-enterprise-kubernetes/README.md

 ### Credentials ###

-For a user to be able to create or update objects in this Ops Manager Project they need a Public API Key.
+For a user to be able to create or update objects in this Ops Manager Project they need either a Public API Key or a Programmatic API Key.
 These will be held by Kubernetes as a `Secret` object.
 You can create this Secret with the following command:

 ``` bash
 $ kubectl -n mongodb create secret generic my-credentials --from-literal="user=some@example.com" --from-literal="publicApiKey=my-public-api-key"